• Home

 The Bulky Hat Pattern.
 Crochet Hat Worked Flat #CALCentralCrochet

 It’s time for my free pattern contribution for the Holiday Stashdown CAL.
 The Bulky Hat pattern is a beginner-friendly pattern which you can make in a couple different sizes.
-I will be releasing the medium weight [4] version later this week for those of you who prefer to use medium weight yarn.
+Visit this post for my Medium Weight Hat Worked Flat free crochet pattern.
 This crochet hat is worked flat, back-and-forth in rows and the only stitches you need to know how to crochet are chains, single crochet stitches and slip stitches.
 Video Tutorials are available for both the first section of the hat and the assembly instructions.

 Disclaimer: The yarn and crochet hook used in this post were given to me by the respective manufacturers.